Caterpillar Inc. research snapshot

 CAT AI Trading Strategy Framework

 The CAT AI trading strategy below is a rules-based research framework, not personal advice.
-It connects trend behavior with Power & Energy backlog conversion, tariffs, dealer inventories, construction demand, mining capex, and valuation discipline.
+It connects trend behavior with Q2 2026 results, Power & Energy backlog conversion, the New York moratorium, tariffs, dealer inventories, construction demand, mining capex, and valuation discipline.

 Trend-following setup

-Watch for CAT to reclaim the $970 to $1,020 resistance band while Q2 results confirm strong Power & Energy demand, record backlog conversion, and stable margins.
+Watch for CAT to stabilize above the 200-day area near $738 and reclaim the 50-day near $920 while Q2 results confirm strong Power & Energy demand, record backlog conversion, and stable margins.

-A failed reclaim followed by a close below $900 should reduce trend confidence, especially if earnings commentary points to tariffs, dealer inventory pressure, or weaker order quality.
+A close below $738 should reduce trend confidence, especially if earnings commentary points to moratorium expansion, tariffs, dealer inventory pressure, or weaker order quality.

 Mean-reversion setup

-If CAT pulls back toward the $700 to $780 base-case zone without a collapse in backlog, earnings power, or free cash flow, compare the lower price with long-term dealer network quality and service demand.
+If CAT holds the $780 to $810 zone near oversold RSI without a collapse in backlog, earnings power, or free cash flow, compare the lower price with long-term dealer network quality, service demand, and the base-case valuation near $846.

-Do not treat a pullback as attractive if Power & Energy orders normalize sharply, construction demand weakens, or the company keeps repurchasing stock aggressively at premium multiples.
+Do not treat a pullback as attractive if the moratorium spreads, Power & Energy orders normalize sharply, construction demand weakens, or the company keeps repurchasing stock aggressively at premium multiples.

 Fundamental monitor

-Track Power & Energy sales, backlog, data center order language, Construction Industries demand, Resource Industries orders, price-cost spread, tariff cost, free cash flow, buybacks, and dividend coverage.
+Track Q2 2026 results on August 4, Power & Energy sales and backlog, data center order language, New York and other data center regulation, Construction Industries demand, Resource Industries orders, price-cost spread, tariff cost, free cash flow, buybacks, and dividend coverage.

-Position sizing should reflect that CAT is an industrial cyclical with a high-quality franchise, not a guaranteed AI infrastructure compounder.
+Position sizing should reflect that CAT is an industrial cyclical with a high-quality franchise that is now exposed to AI power sentiment swings, not a guaranteed AI infrastructure compounder.

 Investment research summary